cepdnaclk/e16-3yp-smart-pill-manager/README.md

 ## GitHub Repo Link

-exciting things will be dropping soon!! keep in touch

 You can find our blog in
    https://smart-pill-manager.blogspot.com

 Our Project Planning Workspace https://lucid.app/invitations/accept/3a6530d0-3f07-40d5-863b-07752b5b9d80

+Contact us
+	Email: e16203@eng.pdn.ac.lk , e16061@eng.pdn.ac.lk  , e16261@eng.pdn.ac.lk

+This will not be the end!
 Thank you!
+SPM_Team